How to Convert an Android App to iOS?

 - Airsign– Flight Mobile App and Web Application

 In this article, I will describe how to convert an Android application to iOS to help you maximize the business potential of your existing Android app.

 Android vs. iOS key differences

-I generally recommend that while developing a mobile app for your startup, you should consider building both Android and iOS versions simultaneously.
+We generally recommend that while developing a mobile app for your startup, you should consider building both Android and iOS versions simultaneously.
 Aside from maximizing your customer exposure, the reason for this recommendation is that it’s not such a straightforward process to port an existing Android app to iOS.

-The two platforms have several differences, for e.g.:
+The two platforms have several differences, e.g.: